The path that leads through Victoria Butterfly Gardens is a hike through the life cycle of one of nature's most fascinating creatures.

 Corral hundreds or thousands into a controlled garden space and you've got the perfect set-up for a fiesta of butterfly photography .

 Be forewarned, as far as models go, 'flutter-bys' aren't very obliging!

 photograph them during the brightest part of the day when

-Be prepared - review these butterfly photography tips... the more you know about them, the easier it is to get great pictures!
+Prepare - review these butterfly photography tips... the more you know about them, the better you'll be able to net some quality photos!

 When the little critters won't stay still for two seconds, switch to video.
 My stress level's way down now that I shoot video.
 Now it's a sure thing to come away with either still photos or video.... both, with a bit of luck!

 You'll need a tripod for sure (for both your video and your SLR).